 - Par value – The amount of money that is paid to the bondholders at maturity.
 It generally represents the amount of money borrowed by the bond issuer.
 Bond is issued in the denomination of $1000.

 - Coupon rate – The coupon rate, which is generally fixed, determines the periodic coupon or interest payments.
 It is expressed as a percentage of the bond’s face value.
 It also represents the interest cost of the bond to the issuer.
-The coupon rate is 2.375% in the case of $1 billion offer
+The coupon rate is 2.375% in the case of a $1 billion offer.

 - Maturity – Maturity represents the date on which the bond matures, i.e., the date on which the face value is repaid.
 The last coupon payment is also paid on the maturity date.
 The maturity date is 11/1/2026

 This article has been a guide to what is Bonds payable and its definition.
 Here we discuss how Bonds payable work along with practical examples including that of Nike.
 You may also have read through the following recommended articles –